-The clinical preceptor or supervisor has the ability to initiate a report if at any time during the student's clinical session, a specified negative event occurs.
+The clinical preceptor or radiology faculty can initiate a report if at any time during the student's clinical session, a specified negative event occurs.
 The report will be kept in the student's master clinical folder.

 7. Clinical Hours Sheet - Monthly/Yearly